A Complex Treatment Plan

 However, even herbal antibiotics can affect healthy bacteria, and restoration of the microbiome may be required following treatment.
 Additionally, herbal treatment typically lasts four weeks and may require multiple rounds, as well as rotation of various herbs and herbal combinations.

-Similarly to antibiotics, they alone may not address the root cause (Why Do I Have SIBO?).
+Similarly to antibiotics, they alone may not address the root cause (The 9 Causes of SIBO That Has You Struggling).
 Without additional treatment, bacteria can repopulate the small intestine within a couple weeks of completing herbal or prescription antibiotics.
 Addressing the underlying cause and staying on a maintenance diet can help to prevent recurrence.
 Retesting follow antimicrobial treatment can also provide insight as to the efficacy of each round of antimicrobial therapy.

 In Part 2, we’ll explore additional treatment options to keep SIBO at bay (SIBO: Beyond Diet – Part 2).